cloudposse/.github/CODE_OF_CONDUCT.md

 ## Solicitation

-We only permit companies or individuals to solicit work, post jobs, or engage in self-promotion in the [#jobs](http://archive.sweetops.com/jobs/) [channel](http://archive.sweetops.com/jobs/).
+We only permit companies or individuals to solicit work, post jobs, or engage in self-promotion in the [#jobs](http://archive.sweetops.com/jobs/) channel [(archive)](http://archive.sweetops.com/jobs/).
 It is not acceptable to engage in this behavior in any other channel or to send unsolicited direct messages concerning job opportunities or job marketplaces.
 Under no circumstances is it acceptable to solicit payment from members for any reason (e.g. recruiting fees).
-The intent for the [#jobs](http://archive.sweetops.com/jobs/) [channel](http://archive.sweetops.com/jobs/) is for companies looking to make a direct-hire without intermediaries such as recruiters.
+The intent for the [#jobs](http://archive.sweetops.com/jobs/) channel [(archive)](http://archive.sweetops.com/jobs/) is for companies looking to make a direct-hire without intermediaries such as recruiters.
 Additionally, the promotion of any kind of third-party job marketplace is not permitted.
 Any direct messages to members should be in relation to specific messages posted about job opportunities or candidates seeking work, but absolutely not for promoting other services.
-Recruiters may only reach out to individual candidates who have posted in the #jobs channel, but are not permitted to directly solicit members or companies in this community.
+Recruiters may only reach out to individual candidates who have posted in the `#jobs` channel, but are not permitted to directly solicit members or companies in this community.

 > [!IMPORTANT]
 > If you’ve received an unwelcome solicitation, please email [abuse@cloudposse.com](mailto:abuse@cloudposse.com) with details including screenshots.